 - Montreal: Where Saint Marguerite Bourgeoys founded the Congregation of the Sisters of Notre Dame almost 400 years ago.
 As we honor our founding mother and celebrate the quadricentennial anniversary of her undying courage and commitment that began the journey we have the privilege to continue today, Jeanites will embark on their own pilgrimage sure to inspire and make whole the SJB experience. http://www.cnd-m.org/en/profile/

 - France: The birthplace of Saint Marguerite and the area of the world where she herself was a student and first embraced her calling to lift those in need, especially women, through the empowerment of an education.
-As we also celebrate the 90th anniversary of Saint Jean Baptiste High School’s opening, Jeanites will see firsthand the roots of the amazing woman whom they will hold dear their entire lives. http://www.cnd-m.org/en/marguerite-bourgeoys/
+After we celebrate the 90th anniversary of Saint Jean Baptiste High School’s opening, Jeanites in 2023 will see firsthand the roots of the amazing woman whom they will hold dear their entire lives. http://www.cnd-m.org/en/marguerite-bourgeoys/

 - Philadelphia: Jeanites embark to a city rich in American history and culture where they encounter first-hand the pillars of our democracy.
 From the Liberty Bell to Constitution Hall, Jeanites visit the places where Jefferson, Hamilton, and Washington, to name a few founders, began the Great Experiment that is America.